IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 ### 34.1.1 Actor Descriptions and Actor Profile Requirements

 The IUA actors are expected to be grouped with other actors that perform HTTP RESTful transactions.
 Grouping an Authorization Client with another actor means that this other actor will provide an access token as part of the HTTP transaction to a HTTP RESTful server.
-It may perform the Get Authorization Token transaction to obtain the access token.
+It may perform the Get Access Token transaction to obtain the access token.
 The corresponding HTTP RESTful server should  be grouped with the Resource Server actor to indicate that the server can perform access control.

 #### 34.1.1.1 Authorization Client

 The Authorization Client performs the network transactions and user interactions needed to obtain an access token and to attach that token to transactions to indicate that the transactions are authorized.

-When Incorporate Authorization Token [ITI-72] is used with a FHIR server, an Authorization Client should query the [capabilities](http://hl7.org/fhir/R4/http.html#capabilities) endpoint on the Resource Server to determine if the Resource Server supports IUA.
+When Incorporate Access Token [ITI-72] is used with a FHIR server, an Authorization Client should query the [capabilities](http://hl7.org/fhir/R4/http.html#capabilities) endpoint on the Resource Server to determine if the Resource Server supports IUA.
 The element [**CapabilityStatement.rest.security.service**](http://hl7.org/fhir/R4/capabilitystatement.html) will be populated with the code "IUA" at system canonical URL "http://profiles.ihe.net/fhir/ihe.securityTypes/CodeSystem/securityTypes".
 The CodeSystem can be retrieved from the IHE FHIR GitHub repository, [codesystem-IHE_securitytypes.xml](https://github.com/IHE/fhir/blob/master/CodeSystem/codesystem-IHE_securitytypes.xml).

 #### 34.1.1.2 Authorization Server